ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 <p class="important">Every worker node is assigned a unique worker node ID and domain name that must not be manually changed after the cluster is created.
 Changing the ID or domain name prevents the Kubernetes master from managing your cluster.</p></dd>

 <dt><code>--disable-public-service-endpoint</code></dt>
-<dd>To ensure that worker nodes and authorized cluster users communicate with the master through the private service endpoint only, include this flag to create the cluster without the public service endpoint.<p class="important">If you include this flag, your cluster is created with routers and Ingress controllers that expose your apps on the private network only by default.
+<dd>To ensure that worker nodes and authorized cluster users communicate with the master through the private cloud service endpoint only, include this flag to create the cluster without the public cloud service endpoint.<p class="important">If you include this flag, your cluster is created with routers and Ingress controllers that expose your apps on the private network only by default.
 If you later want to expose apps to a public network, you must manually create public routers and Ingress controllers.</p></dd>

 <dt><code>--pod-subnet <em>SUBNET</em></code></dt>
 <dd>In the first cluster that you create in a Gen 2 VPC, the default pod subnet is `172.17.0.0/18`.
 In the second cluster that you create in that VPC, the default pod subnet is `172.17.64.0/18`.
 In each subsequent cluster, the pod subnet range is the next available, non-overlapping `/18` subnet.
 If you plan to connect your cluster to on-premises networks through {{site.data.keyword.BluDirectLink}} or a VPN service, you can avoid subnet conflicts by specifying a custom subnet CIDR that provides the private IP addresses for your pods.